 1. Walk not as unwise but as wise – Wisdom in the Bible is not about IQ.
 Instead wisdom refers to moral discernment, the God given ability to apply His principles to our daily lives.
 It is actually much more closely related to obedience than it is to intelligence.
 A wise person obeys God’s instructions.
 Paul goes on to talk in verse 16 about one way God expects believers to be wise, that is in our use of time.

 2. Making the best use of time – Life is short.
 In James 4:14 our lives are compared to a vapor which appears for a little while and then vanishes.
 One need only turn on the news to see how many people’s lives are snuffed out unexpectedly.
-This week I was surprised one morning to wake up and see that Kobe Bryant and several others had passed away in a sudden helicopter crash.
+You may have even been surprised one morning to wake up to unexpected news, such as when Kobe Bryant and several others had passed away in a sudden helicopter crash.
 They were going to his basketball center to play hoops, never imagining that their lives here on earth were almost at the end.

 A person once compared people to candles.
 Two candles represented two people’s lives.
 One candle was tall, almost new, having only burned for a short time.
 The other candle short, almost spent.
 The tall candle represents a young person who likely has most of their life in front of them while the short candle represents an older person.
 Both candles have something in common.
 Each day they keep burning.
 And each day they are one day closer to finally burning out.